Stutchbury/EventJoystick/README.md

 **```setStartBoundary(uint16_t)```** It is very difficult to press the joystick button without moving the stick so with this we can create a central 'deadzone'.
 Parameter in the analog value, not increment position.

 **```setEndBoundary(uint16_t)```** Create an outer 'deadzone' where joysticks are notoriously inconsistent.
 Parameter is the analog value, not the increment position.

+**```setRateLimit(uint16_t ms)```** EventJoystick callbacks are normally fired on every loop() but to limit the number of events fired when the joystick is moved quickly, you can set a rate limit here.
+Note: A high rate limit may reduce responsiveness.